BlogA State Museum Like No Other

 Interpretive labels at left, Crematoriaum III, and right, the entry to Sector 1B.

 The last place I visited was Barrack 13 in Sector B1a.
 I made my way around a group of French visitors who were focused on the impassioned presentation given by their guide.
-Upon entering the long, cold, unlit building the famous children’s wall drawing was on my left covering a partition wall at the end of a row of large wooden platforms that acted as bunks.
-It showed a children’s book style illustration of a parade.
+Upon entering the long, cold, unlit building, the famous children’s wall drawing was on my left, covering a partition wall at the end of a row of large wooden platforms that acted as bunks.
+It showed a children’s book-style illustration of a parade.
 This was only created with the approval of the authorities.
-The subject of this colored wall drawing could only show a topic not reflecting the horrible reality of the camp.
+The subject of this colored wall drawing could only show a topic that does not reflect the horrible reality of the camp.

 The Museum has in its collection 2,000 works created by prisoners.
 The camp had a museum featuring objects looted from prisoners and works created by prisoners.
-Some of these works were created on demand for the SS officers by talented prisoners.
-Other works were made illegally and contain portraits and the daily chores and brutalities the prisoners were subject to.
+Talented prisoners created Some of these works on demand for the SS officers.
+Other works were made illegally and contained portraits and the daily chores and brutalities the prisoners were subject to.

 The Museum, in its permanent exhibit, preserves the memory of all who passed through its gates by maintaining scrupulous attention to the facts of history.
-There are no featured heroes, no spotlight on the Sonderkommando uprising in 1944 using commissioned illustration.
-All the images used in the exhibits are from photos taken during the era of the camp operation or diagrams to enable understanding of the camp structure.
-This is unlike most historical exhibits in the United States where historical renderings are valued in our interpretive displays.
+There are no featured heroes and no spotlight on the Sonderkommando uprising in 1944 using commissioned illustrations.
+All the images used in the exhibits are from photos taken during the era of the camp operation or diagrams to enable an understanding of the camp structure.
+This is unlike most historical exhibits in the United States, where historical renderings are valued in our interpretive displays.

-The Holocaust is a target of of misinformation and an interpretive program based on authenticity is how the Museum approaches its mission to acquaint as many people as possible with the history of the site.
-The follow-up email I received from the Museum included links for all social media platforms and three internal online sources, showing the skill at which the Museum uses contemporary digital platforms to extend its message.
+The Holocaust is subject to misinformation, and the Museum approaches its mission to acquaint as many people as possible with the site's history through an authentic interpretive program.
+The follow-up email I received from the Museum included links for all social media platforms and three internal online sources, showing the skill with which the Museum uses contemporary digital platforms to extend its message.

-Our professional and emotional expectations were exceeded by our visit to The Auschwitz-Birkenau State Museum.
+Our professional and emotional expectations were exceeded by visiting the Auschwitz-Birkenau State Museum.
 It is a worthy pilgrimage for all interpretive developers and museum professionals.